metaschema/oxyzen/README.md

 -Basic library test form
 https://cdn.rawgit.com/metaschema/oxyzen/master/index.html

--And our fully featured gui, metaschema
+-And our fully featured gui, metaschema < link here >

 In json's db the structure is pretty much free, however,  except for special occasions, I' ve seen the "document collection concept" been preferable, scalable and reusable, sharable also.